Home » Blog » 4 Key Components Of Network Security

 Component 4: Network Testing

-Consider hiring an expert IT company that will test your network’s vulnerability.
+Consider hiring an expert IT company that will test your network’s vulnerability via a corporate network security audit.
 In a way, you are hiring tech experts to hack your systems.
 By doing so, you can identify the weaknesses in your network and then correct them.

 After all, only tech experts can outwit other tech experts.

 You can also have these security companies launch simulated phishing attacks aimed at your employees to see how they respond.
-If your employees are not using best practices, you can have them coached in better security measures.
+If your employees aren’t using best practices, you can have them coached in better security measures.

 Need Help?
 Turn to Axxys

-Lapses in network security can cost your company thousands or even millions of dollars, harming your business’s profitability, productivity, and reputation.
-Often, small businesses are favorite targets of hackers because they have weaker security.
+It’s no secret why network security is important: Lapses can cost your company thousands or even millions of dollars, harming your business’s profitability, productivity, and reputation.
+Unfortunately, small businesses are often favorite targets of hackers because they have weaker security.

 By employing a few proven methods, you can protect your business from these harmful data breaches.